Birkbeck/museum-analytics/data-model/README.md

 ### Size Types

-Values that can be used to describe the size of a museum (measured according to visitor numbers).
+Values that can be used to describe the size of a museum (estimated from the museum's visitor numbers).

 | **Field name**         | **Description**                                                                   |
 |------------------------|-----------------------------------------------------------------------------------|